OmegaAlfa7/dbus-shelly-em-smartmeter/README.md

 ## How it works
 ### My setup
-- Shelly EM firmware (20230503-102005/v1.13.0-g9aed950)
+- Shelly EM (gen 1, or "EM1)
-- Venus OS on Raspberry PI 4 4GB version 1.1 - Firmware v2.84
+- Venus OS on MP2-GX
-  - No other devices from Victron connected
-  - Connected to Wifi netowrk "A"

 ### Details / Process
 As mentioned above the script is inspired by @fabian-lauer dbus-shelly-3em-smartmeter implementation.